knightsUCF/CarRacing/Log.md

+# Driving at Night

+Driving at night we want to go for lots of neon colors, futurewave.

 # Chunks

 We want to do a few things with chunk.
 We want to first off make chunk two times bigger if not more, so things appear farther in the horizon.
 Also we want to decrease the garbage collection time to at least 20 secondds.